Edwin Gariguez: Environmental Campaign

-With the aggressive promotion of mining in the Philippines, he was challenged to work with the indigenous communities in pursuing their right to self-determination and in ensuring that their rights are respected as provided in the Indigenous Peoples Rights Act of 1997.
-Part of this campaign is to oppose the incursion of transnational mining companies to the ancestral lands of the indigenous peoples and in critical ecosystems.
-Large-scale mining, specifically the proposed Mindoro Nickel Project of Intex Resources, threatens the very survival of the indigenous peoples because a big part of the mining tenement overlaps with the ancestral domains of Alangan and Tadyawan tribes.
+With the aggressive promotion of mining in the Philippines, Gariguez worked with indigenous communities in pursuing self-determination and in ensuring their rights are respected as provided in the Indigenous Peoples' Rights Act of 1997.
+Part of this campaign is to oppose transnational mining companies encroaching on ancestral lands of and ecosystems.
+Large-scale mining, specifically the proposed Mindoro Nickel Project of Intex Resources, threatens the very survival of the indigenous peoples because a big part of the mining tenement overlaps with the ancestral domains of Alangan and Tadyawan tribes of the Mangyan.

-At the national level, Fr Gariguez is one of the convenors and current member of the Council of Leaders of Alyansa Tigil Mina (ATM), a country-wide coalition of organizations and individuals from mining-affected communities, NGOs, POs, Church-based organizations and academic institutions that was formed in 2004.
-ATM serves as a watchdog that actively engages and challenges the Government, international finance corporations, transnational mining corporations, and other key players to expose their wrongdoings and failures of laws and policies in the mining industry.
+At the national level, Gariguez is one of the convenors and member of the Council of Leaders of Alyansa Tigil Mina (ATM), a country-wide coalition of organizations and individuals from mining-affected communities, NGOs, POs, Church-based organizations and academic institutions that was formed in 2004.
+ATM serves as a watchdog that actively engages and challenges the government, international finance corporations, transnational mining corporations, and other key players to expose their wrongdoings and failures of laws and policies in the mining industry.

 His engagement in addressing mining-related issues and campaigns is extensive.
 He is one of the founding members of ALAMIN (Alyansa Laban sa Mina), a provincial alliance of church, local government and civil society organizations in the island of Mindoro that waged a decade of sustained advocacy to protect the rights of the Indigenous Peoples and peasant communities to be impacted by extractive industry.

-In November 2009, Fr Gariguez, together with 25 members of ALAMIN launched a hunger strike before the Department of Environment and Natural Resources to protest the flawed and questionable issuance of Environmental Compliance Certificate (ECC) to the Norwegian mining company.
+In November 2009, Gariguez and 25 members of ALAMIN launched a hunger strike before the Department of Environment and Natural Resources to protest the flawed and questionable issuance of Environmental Compliance Certificate (ECC) to the Norway-based mining company.
 And this effort to pressure the national government was successful and further investigation of the anomalous ECC was ordered to be conducted on the ground.

 The arena of struggle for anti-mining campaign relies not only on the strength of local victories.
 Since the issue and the new hierarchy of power have assumed global character, the campaign necessarily has to assume global engagement.
-To this end, Fr Gariguez embarked on several international lobbying and advocacy campaigns in Oslo, London and other parts of Europe.
+To this end, Gariguez embarked on several international lobbying and advocacy campaigns in Oslo, London and other parts of Europe.

-In October 2011, Gariguez participated on policy and performance standard review of World Bank and International Finance Corporation in October 2010, wherein ALAMIN's experience on asserting free, prior and informed consent of the indigenous peoples was presented in a panel discussion in World Bank Headquarters in Washington DC.
+In October 2011, Gariguez participated ima policy and performance standard review of the World Bank and International Finance Corporation in October 2010, wherein ALAMIN's experience on asserting free, prior and informed consent of the indigenous peoples was presented in a panel discussion at the World Bank headquarters in Washington, D.C..